-Since the last couple of years, I have divided my life into three parts: the first is the time that I like to spend for me, just for me, only for me what I like to do, I don’t want to compromise on it.
+Since last couple of years, I have divided my time into three parts: the first is the time that I like to spend for me, just for me, only for me what I like to do, I don’t want to compromise on it.

 Others might say I’m selfish because I don’t want to give this time to anybody else.

-But nothing has touched me more than what my mind, heart, and body whispers me to do.
+But nothing has touched me more than what my body, mind, and heart whispers me to do.

-Selfish is a really complicated and difficult word to use.
+Selfish is a really complicated and difficult word to use in daily practice.

-This word leaves a negative precursor in our mind and thinking.
+It leaves a negative perception in our mind and thinking process, so I generally try to avoid.

-My mind and body always whispers simultaneously to me not to use the word ‘selfish’ to anybody else because you don’t know the other person completely.
+My body and mind always whispers simultaneously to me not to say the word ‘selfish’ to anybody else because I don’t know the other person completely.

-Many of us use it too often, too quickly, and too lightly, but I don’t want to use it in such a way.
+Many of us use it too often, too quickly, and too lightly, but I’m always scared to use it in such a way.

-Let others use it in whatever form they want.
+Let others use it in whatever way they want.
 This is their life, their thinking, and their choice.

-But I don’t want to use the word ‘selfish’ for others, at least after using my two cents’ second thought.
+But my way is different, I really don’t want to use the word ‘selfish’ for people around me, at least after using my conscious second thought.

-If we avoid using the word ‘selfish’, I am sure we improve our non-judgemental curiosity and compassion a lot better.
+If we avoid using the word ‘selfish’, my experience says that we improve our nonjudgemental curiosity and compassion a lot better.

-This is a fast technological world, we all want to be super successful and super perfectionists so that we become superhuman superquick.
+We are living in a fast technological world, we all want to be super successful and super perfectionists so that we become superhuman super quick.

-But, in reality, all we need in life is a lot less ‘super’ but a lot more ‘human’, this is more likely to happen when we don’t compromise time for our ‘me’ moments.
+But, in reality, all we need in life is a lot less ‘extra super part’ but a lot more ‘extra human part.’
+This is more likely to happen when we don’t compromise time for our ‘me’ time.

-‘Me’ moment is a microscopic view of our life, it is not a selfish moment.
+‘Me’ time is nothing but a microscopic view of our own life, it is not a selfish moment or selfish thinking.

-My picture of ‘me’ moment may look unusual for others but it is very common for me.
+My picture of ‘me’ time may look unusual for others but it is very common for me.

 And I hope this should be the same for you too.

-Here is a simple synopsis of my ‘me’ moment as an illustration.
+Here is a simple synopsis of my ‘me’ time as an illustration.

-I want to read Mark Twain’s ‘The Adventures of Huckleberry Finn’ even though I am super busy.
+I wanted to read Mark Twain‘s ‘The Adventures of Huckleberry Finn‘ even though I was super busy.

-I want to write about my first dad experience when my first child was born because something unforgettable happened.
+Now I want to write about my first dad experience because when my first daughter was born something unforgettable had happened.

-I want to meet with my childhood friend in Seoul, South Korea because I’d spent my past 20 plus years with him together.
+I want to meet with my childhood friend in Seoul, South Korea, because I’ve spent my past 20 plus years with him together.

 My tomorrow’s 5k running time is conflicted with one of my friends’ birthday party, but I want to run.

-I want to listen to that specific song by Lata Mangeshwor several times when I am on my patio remembering my deceased grandma.
+I want to listen to a specific song by Lata Mangeshwor several times when I am on my patio remembering my deceased grandma.

-I want to meditate for 30 minutes at noon Sunday afternoon outside to elevate my focus level.
+I want to meditate for 30 minutes on Sunday afternoon outside to elevate my focus level.

-I learned that the best of me comes only if I push myself over the edge.
+I learned that the best of me comes only if I push my ‘me’ time over the edge.

 And this is possible only if I know myself better.

-And this is possible only if I spend quality time on myself for my ‘me’ moments.
+And I know myself better only if I spend quality time on myself during my ‘me’ time.

 Remember, air hostesses always say put your mask first before helping others.